ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 # Pre-Pro-Insulin Methodology 🧬💉

-This document provides a metaphorical map comparing the Pre-Pro-Grant process to the Pre-Pro-Insulin process, illustrating the increasing levels of sophistication in both methodologies.
+This document provides a detailed comparison between the Pre-Pro-Grant process and the Pre-Pro-Insulin process, highlighting the similarities and differences between both processes.

 ## Terminology Comparison 📚